carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - It Fully managed service for open-source **message brokers** for Apache ActiveMQ and RabbitMQ that streamlines setup, operation, and management of message brokers on AWS.
 - It allows software systems, which often **use different programming languages on various platforms, to communication and exchange information**.
 - It can be configured in HA mode across to AZs.
-- Exam Tip: Amazon MQ is similar to SQS but is used for existing applications that are being migrated into AWS. **SQS should be used for new applications being created** in the cloud.
+- Exam Tip: Amazon MQ is similar to SQS but is used to Migrate existing applications (using already ActiveMQ and RabbitMQ) into AWS . **SQS should be used for new applications being created** in the cloud.

 ## Storage